-Focuses on qualitative techniques of inquiry that pertain to educational research and policy analysis.
+This course focuses on qualitative techniques of inquiry that pertain to educational research and policy analysis.
 Using an integrated approach, the students will study many of the same topics discussed in EDLS 7031 from a qualitative perspective.

 EDLS 7034 - Professional Writing & Communications